sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>speech-dispatcher</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : To provide a high-level device independent layer for speech synthesis
+Short desc    : To provide a high-level device independent layer for speech synthesis
 URL          : http://devel.freebsoft.org/speechd
-Лицензия     : GPLv2+ and LGPLv2
+License      : GPLv2+ and LGPLv2
-Описание     : * Common interface to different TTS engines
+Descript     : * Common interface to different TTS engines
              : * Handling concurrent synthesis requests – requests may come
              :   asynchronously from multiple sources within an application
              :   and/or from more different applications.